summercomputinginstitute/demo_notebooks/setup.md

 - BeautifulSoup: `conda install -c anaconda beautifulsoup4`

 ## Clone the course demos repo to your computer
-The demo notebooks for this course are saved in a GitHub directory.
-To download them to your computer, first use the command line to navigate to the directory where you would like to store them.
-Then, clone them from GitHub
+The demo notebooks for this course are saved in a [GitHub directory](https://github.com/summercomputinginstitute/demo_notebooks).
+To download them to your computer, you can clone them from GitHub by doing the following:
+- Use the command line to navigate to the folder on your computer where you would like to store them
+- Run the following to clone the *demo_notebooks* repository to your computer: `git clone https://github.com/summercomputinginstitute/demo_notebooks.git`

 ## Launch Jupyter Notebooks and start work!
 - At the command line, type `jupyter notebook`